J. Edward Hall: Political career

 Hall was an early member of the American Section (i.e. English-speaking branch) of the Socialist Labor Party of America (SLP).

-In the election of 1887, Hall was nominated as the candidate of the Progressive Labor Party for Secretary of State.
+In the 1887 state election, Hall was nominated as the candidate of the Progressive Labor Party for Secretary of State after the previous nominee John Swinton declined and ran for the State Senate's 7th district election instead.
 In 1888, the Socialist Labor Party chose to run a state ticket under its own name for the first time and Hall was selected to head the ticket as candidate for Governor of New York, and polled 3,348 votes (about 0.25% of the total).

 Although ill with the disease that would soon take his life, in the spring of 1889 Hall issued the call to establish the Nationalist Club of New York, "nationalism" being synonymous with nationalization/public ownership at that time.
 This organization drew the participation of Columbia University lecturer Daniel DeLeon, later a top leader of the SLP.
 Although too ill to attend its inaugural meeting, held Sunday, April 7, 1889, "a vote of thanks...for his untiring efforts in behalf of Nationalism," was passed by the meeting and an organization of more than 100 members immediately emerged.

 Death and legacy

-Hall died of tuberculosis at his residence at 1,911 Third Avenue, on May 3, 1889.
+Hall died of tuberculosis at his residence at 1911 Third Avenue, on May 3, 1889.
 He left a widow and four children.
 His funeral was attended by hundreds of socialists from around New York and a parade of 500 escorted the carriage bearing the coffin to the ferry at Astoria, New York, from which the remains were taken to the crematory at Fresh Pond, Long Island.